Rican7/define/README.md

 1. `$XDG_CONFIG_HOME/define/config.json` (This is only searched for when the `$XDG_CONFIG_HOME` env variable is set)
 2. `~/.define.conf.json` (Where `~` is equal to your `$HOME` or user directory for your OS)

+To see which config file has been loaded, and to check what paths are searched for config files, use the `--debug-config` flag.

 To print the default values of the configuration, simply use the `--print-config` flag.
 This can also be used to initialize a configuration file, for example:

 ```shell